 Here I’m going to do a costs breakdown for a typical trip to Italy of medium budget.
 Choosing a higher or lower lifestyle, will make your costs go up or down.

 A very popular travel insurance is World Nomads.
 Their rates vary depending on the options, how long is the trip, and how many people are traveling.
-As per some examples, for 10 days in Italy for one 30-year-old traveler, the standard coverage costs about 75$, while for a 2-week Italy trip for a family of three with mother, father, and 4-year-old toddler, the standard coverage will be around 275$.
+As per some examples, for 10 days in Italy for one 30-year-old traveler, the standard coverage costs about 75$, while for a 2-week Italy trip for a family of three with a mother, father, and 4-year-old toddler, the standard coverage will be around 275$.

 Transportation from the airport